R Kelly hands himself in to police

 Video

-R&B star R Kelly, whose real name is Robert Sylvester Kelly, has been charged with 10 counts of aggravated criminal sexual abuse, at least nine of which involve minors.
+The R&B star, whose real name is Robert Sylvester Kelly, has faced decades of claims of sexual abuse against women and teenagers below the age of consent.

-Prosecutors say the alleged offences took place between 1998 and 2010.
-Documents say at least three of the victims were aged between 13 and 16 at the time of their reported assaults.

-Cook County State's Attorney Kim Foxx said he could face a maximum of seven years in prison for each count.

 -